Deaf and Hard of Hearing Services

 - Prior experience

-All interpreters employed at UNM adhere to the Code of Professional Conduct issued by the National Registry of Interpreters for the Deaf.
+All interpreters employed at UNM adhere to the policies and procedures outlined in the DHHS Interpreter Handbook And to the Code of Professional Conduct issued by the National Registry of Interpreters for the Deaf.